urswilke/urssblogg/content/authors/admin/_index.md

 # - Visitors
 ---

-This is my bog site, where I will mostly plot things about R (#rstats).
+This is my blog site, where I will mostly plot things about R (#rstats) and a bit of python.
 Much will hopefully change on this site.
 I'm about to start constructing it.

 <!-- Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
 His research interests include distributed robotics, mobile computing and programmable matter.
 He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.